microsoft/qsharp-compiler/src/QuantumSdk/README.md

 - `QscVerbosity`:
 Defines the verbosity of the Q# compiler.
 Recognized values are: Quiet, Minimal, Normal, Detailed, and Diagnostic.

+- `PerfDataGeneration`:
+Specifies whether to generate performance analysis data for the compilation.
+The default value is "true" if `PerfDataOutputPath` is specified and "false" otherwise.

+- `PerfDataOutputPath`:
+Directory where the generated performance analysis data will be saved.
+If no directory is specified and `PerfDataGeneration` is set to "true", it will be set to "$(MSBuildProjectDirectory)/perf".

+- `QirGeneration`:
+Specifies whether to generate QIR for the compiled Q# code.
+The default value is "true" if `QirOutputPath` is specified and "false" otherwise.

+- `QirOutputPath`:
+Directory where the generated QIR will be saved.
+If no directory is specified and `QirGeneration` is set to "true", it will be set to "$(MSBuildProjectDirectory)/qir".

 - `QsharpDocsGeneration`:
-Specified whether to generate yml documentation for the compiled Q# code.
-The default value is "false".
+Specifies whether to generate yml documentation for the compiled Q# code.
+The default value is "true" if `QsharpDocsOutputPath` is specified and "false" otherwise.

 - `QsharpDocsOutputPath`:
-Directory where any generated documentation will be saved.
+Directory where the generated documentation will be saved.
+If no directory is specified and `QsharpDocsGeneration` is set to "true", it will be set to "$(MSBuildProjectDirectory)/docs".

 - `QsharpDocsPackageId`:
 Specifies the package ID that should appear in generated documentation.
-Set to `PackageId` by default, but can be overriden to allow for documenting parts of metapackages.
+Set to `PackageId` by default, but can be overridden to allow for documenting parts of metapackages.

 [comment]: # (TODO: document QscBuildConfigExe, QscBuildConfigOutputPath)